Skip to main content

 For further encouragement: Psalm 34:8; Romans 5:1-5; 1 Peter 4: 12-18; James 1:1-8

 Jill, co-founder of the Owen Center, holds a BA (English) from the University of Georgia, a Master’s degree from Reformed Theological Seminary (Jackson), and an MA in Counseling from Westminster Theological Seminary.
 She earned three certificates from the Christian Counseling and Education Foundation (CCEF).
+Jill is also a Certified Christian Trauma Care Provider—Level 1.
 Jill works part-time at the Owen Center and focuses on the needs of women.
 She regards counseling as a privilege and part of a life calling to help others connect biblical theology and real life.